thin-edge/tedge-standalone/README.md

     * Can't install any dependencies in the system files -> need static MQTT broker installed at a custom location
     * Can't install files in the default locations (e.g. `/etc/tedge`) -> need to install all components under a custom path (which is read-writable)

+**Important Notes and Limitations**

+* A statically compiled [mosquitto](https://github.com/eclipse-mosquitto/mosquitto) is provided, but it is not currently compiled with SSL enable, so it is not recommended to expose the MQTT broker to other devices in the network.
+This limitation will most likely be lifted in the future once the build issues can be sorted with mosquitto.
+Note,

+* Since statically compiled mosquitto version does not yet support SSL, the tedge-mapper is configured to use the built-in (Rust) bridge to connect securely to the cloud using TLS.
+The built-in bridge was added in thin-edge.io ~1.2.0 but is not yet enabled by default in the standard installation, but there should be no notable difference.

+* [upx](https://github.com/upx/upx) is used to compress the **tedge** and **mosquitto** binaries to meet the 5MB installation size.
+Using UPX has the slight performance cost on the startup of the service.
+Please read the [UPX README](https://github.com/upx/upx) on their page for more details about how it works and some of the tradeoffs.

 ## Pre-requisites

 The following pre-requisites are required for the standalone thin-edge.io version to work.